zhannapopenko/tik-tuk/README.md

 ## TikTok clone, test task for Genesis

 # This repository is about how to create a TikTok clone.

 The app has a home page with videos of different users.
-As well as a user profile, which you can go to from the main page and see more information about the user and his video.
+The app also has a user profile, which you can go to from the main page and see more information about the user and watch his video.

 ### I have built this app using:

 - React JS
 - Material-UI
 - Axios
 - RapidAPI

 ## To start this app:

 ### `npm i`

 This will install the packages you need.